 Comparitech does not condone or encourage any violation of copyright restrictions, including illegal streaming through Kodi.
 Kodi can be used for many excellent, legal online streaming purposes.
 Please consider the law, victims, and risks of piracy before downloading or streaming copyrighted material without permission.

-- tenplay – no subscription required
+- tenplay – free, no subscription required

-- Sky Sports F1 (subscription)
+- Sky Sports F1 – subscription required

-- Channel 4 (free)
+- Channel 4 – free, no subscription required

 - Sky Go – cable subscription required